 Join us at the West Liberty United Methodist Church on Saturday, July 27th from 4-7 PM for the 22nd Annual Ice Cream Social.

 All money raised at the annual Ice Cream Social goes to support a local family or cause.
+This year's Ice Cream Social will benefit the Berry Family.
+[Learn more about the Berry's here.]

 The menu includes sandwiches, chicken and noodles, drinks, desserts, and, as always, HOMEMADE ICE CREAM!